eric-wesche/UnrealEngineNeuralNetwork/README.md

 # Setup

 Set the Default GameMode to UENeuralNetworkGameMode (the cpp class).
-The humanoid character asset is from using the Third Person Template (cpp, include Starter Content) and the white cylinder is from Starter Content.
+The humanoid character asset and map are from using the Third Person Template (cpp, include Starter Content) and the white cylinder is from Starter Content.